AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo-mapping/campaign-memberships.md

 # Campaigns and campaign memberships mapping fields

-The tables below contain the mappings between the Marketo Program and program membership datasets and their corresponding XDM fields.
+The tables below contain the mappings between the [!DNL Marketo] Campaigns and campaign memberships datasets and their corresponding XDM fields.

 ## Campaigns